-The ideal centre of gravity of the Boxer engine, the relatively low weight for a sports tourer of just 216 kg/476 lb (239 kg/527 lb with tools, tyre service kit, fuel and oil), the light but ultra-stable frame, and the new Telelever combined with the proven Paralever and its centrally mounted spring strut, all come together to provide excellent riding characteristics.
+The ideal centre of gravity of the Boxer engine, the relatively low weight for a sports tourer of just 239 kg/527 lb with tools, tyre service kit, fuel and oil, the light but ultra-stable frame, and the new Telelever combined with the proven Paralever and its centrally mounted spring strut, all come together to provide excellent riding characteristics.
 Handling is smooth, crisp and secure, tracking stability absolutely excellent.